GKD-stack/DSC180A-Quarter1-Project/README.md

 ### Running the Code

-1. Make sure your Python environment has the necessary libraries installed.

-2. Execute the Python file `part1_eQTL_analysis.py` This file is responsible for:
+1. Execute the Python file `part1_eQTL_analysis.py` This file is responsible for:
    - Reading and preprocessing the gene expression and annotation data
    - Conducting eQTL analysis for each chromosome
    - Compiling the results into a comprehensive dataset